apwete/CogentRoleplay-Core/Playing the Game.md

 <!-- ------------------------------------------------------------------------ -->
 The following chapter covers the basic rules that Players will need to play the game.  *Narrators* will have additional rules and tools in the *Running the Game* chapter.

-The first and most important rule of *Cogent Roleplay* is; if any rule interfears with the Players' and Narrator's ability to tell the Story, the rules should be put aside or modified at that time.
-The rules are intended to facilitate the telling of the Story.
+The first and most important rule of *Cogent Roleplay* is; **The Story Comes First!**  If at any time these rules will intefere with the Players and Narrator from collaboratively telling the Story, put the rules aside and tell the Story.
+These rules are guidelines to help you tell the Story.

 <!-- ------------------------------------------------------------------------ -->
 ## Character Creation